 Due to the extreme heat and dry conditions the B.C.
-Government has issued a province-wide ban on campfires.
+Government has declared a state of emergency and has issued a province-wide ban on campfires.
 While this ban does not apply on Cheam Reserve Lands, Council is recommending Community members refrain from having campfires at this time.
 The risk of even small, contained fires spreading and turning into a wildfire is high given the current conditions and we ask members to exercise extreme caution if they choose to have a fire by following these campfire safety tips:

-- Remove all leaves, twigs and other flammable material from the area around where you plan to light vour campfire - Never have a campfire when it's windy - Choose a proper fire pit or make a ring of rocks at least three metres from trees, shrubs, structures and debris - Do not leave a campfire unattended for ANY amount of time - Keep a bucket of at least eight litres of water close by the fire at all time, and/or a hand tool (such as a shovel) to extinguish the fire properly - Completely extinguish your campfire before you go to sleep or leave the area for any period of time. - To extinguish your campfire, pour plenty of water on the fire and surrounding area, dousing the site of the campfire thoroughly.
+- Remove all leaves, twigs and other flammable material from the area around where you plan to light your campfire - Never have a campfire when it's windy - Choose a proper fire pit or make a ring of rocks at least three metres from trees, shrubs, structures and debris - Do not leave a campfire unattended for ANY amount of time - Keep a bucket of at least eight litres of water close by the fire at all time, and/or a hand tool (such as a shovel) to extinguish the fire properly - Completely extinguish your campfire before you go to sleep or leave the area for any period of time. - To extinguish your campfire, pour plenty of water on the fire and surrounding area, dousing the site of the campfire thoroughly.
 Stir the campfire until there are no embers and the ashes are cold to the touch.

-ELDER'S LAWN AND YARD MAINTENANCE
+ELDER'S LAWN MOWING REQUESTS

-A new Elder's Lawn and Yard Maintenance Request Form is now available from Daphne at the Band Office or on the Public Works page of the Cheam website (https://cheam.ca/programs-services/publicworks).
+A new Elder's Lawn Mowing Request Form is now available from Daphne at the Band Office or on the Public Works page of the Cheam website (https://cheam.ca/programs-services/public-works).
+Public Works is able to mow lawns only, and won't be hauling away yard waste, tree trimmings or pruning hedges orbushes at this time.
+Priority at this time is mowing lawns.